-India being the third-largest producer of medicines by volume, the country's top pharmaceutical companies have established themselves as industry leaders.
-Below is a list of the best pharma companies in India, ranked by market capitalization.
+India is the third-largest producer of medicines in the world, and many of its pharmaceutical companies are global leaders.
+Below is a ranked list of the top 10 pharma companies in India 2025, based on their market capitalisation.

 Top Pharma Companies | CMP (₹) | Market Capitalization (₹Cr) |